cocallaw/AzRegion-Latency-Test/README.md

 * Azure Subscription
 * Core quota assigned to the subscription
 * Ability to connect to the VMs using SSH (Public IP addresses)
-* PowerShell 5.1 or newer
+* PowerShell Core 7.2 or newer
 * PowerShell modules Posh-SSH and Az

 ### What the script does